Peter Gottfredson 1836 - 1934

 To the honor of Peter Gottfredson, researchers, journalists, and scholars cite his work in countless publications and articles underscoring the importance of this time-honored classic account.
 But I really wonder if they truly understand the seriousness of Peter's sobering message.
 Historian Will Bagley put it succinctly when he wrote in the Salt Lake Tribune in 2002, "A product of its time, Indian Depredations is bitterly racist: the Utes and Paiutes are “skulking savages,” “murderous marauders,” “Mr. Redskin” and “the sleepless foe.”

 Racism has to be taught, no one is born a racist.
-And It should come as no surprise how racism has become institutionalized and still exists in Utah on some level as it has been passed on by one generation to the next.
-The point being, Peter's book more importantly points to any number of 'White depredations' and the unrighteous motives that destroyed a once vibrant and thriving ancient culture whose only crime was that they were Native to Utah.
-"We had to do these things, or be run over by them," wrote John Lowry, a Black Hawk War veteran.
+And It should come as no surprise why racism has become institutionalized and still exists in Utah on some level as it has been passed on by one generation to the next.
+The point being, Peter's book more importantly points to any number of 'White depredations' and the unrighteous motives that destroyed the Timpanogos Nation, a once vibrant and thriving ancient culture whose only crime was that they were Native to Utah.
+"We had to do these things, or be run over by them," wrote John Lowry, a Utah Indian War veteran.
 "It was a question of supremacy between the white man and the Indian," he said.
 “Once the Mormons began the invasive action of reconfiguring the land for settlement, the scarcity of food placed them in direct competition with the Timpanogots" Robert O. Barney noted.
 "We have no peace until the men are killed off—never treat the Indian as your equal" said Polygamist leader Brigham Young.

 As for the Timpanogos Nation they were only defending themselves, their ancestral land, their aboriginal rights, their human rights, their treaty rights, and their rights as a sovereign nation.
 But that gets left out of the conversation in Peter’s book.
-But truth-be-told very few have even heard of the Timpanogos as they have been written out of history, but they do exist and have their own story to tell.
-I give you an example:
+But truth-be-told very few have even heard of the Timpanogos as they have been written out of history, but they do exist and have their own version of the story to tell.

-Meanwhile, I hope you will lend your support to the preservation of Peter's time-honored work by purchasing our official republication of Peter Gottfredson's original version of Indian Depredations in Utah.
+Meanwhile, I hope you will lend your support to the preservation of Peter's time-honored work by purchasing our official republication of Peter Gottfredson's first edition of Indian Depredations in Utah.
 And while you're at it, please consider buying a copy of my new book too.